UNDER CONSTRUCTION: rewrite CA part

-Technically it doesn’t melt – heating the glue results in destruction of the polymer.
+Technically it cannot be melted – heating the glue results in destruction of the polymer.

 You could use an iron with blotting paper to try removing glue even out of cloth.